Light Duty Restrictions for Nurses: Examples and FAQ

 • Care procedures

-Are Facilities Required to Provide Light Duty Work?
+Are Facilities Required to Provide Light Duty Work Restrictions?

-In some scenarios, nurses may be entitled to ask their employers for light duty work as a reasonable accommodation under the Americans with Disabilities Act (ADA).
-But, in general, it’s not a legal requirement.
+In some scenarios, nurses may be entitled to ask their employers for light duty work as a reasonable accommodation under the Americans with Disabilities Act (ADA) which would initiate a required review process.
+But, absent that, it’s not generally a legal requirement.
 Assigning light duties entails a collaborative, case-by-case discussion between a nurse and employer to provide modifications that are appropriate for both parties.

 How Should Facilities Assign Light Duty Restrictions?

-The exact way you should go about assigning light duty restrictions for nurses will depend on a nurse’s usual responsibilities and the capacities of your facility.
+The exact way you should go about assigning light duty restrictions for nurses will depend on a nurse’s scope of practice, their usual responsibilities, and the capacities of your facility.
 However, you can keep the following tips in mind to help you adhere to best practices:

 • Create a clear process for employees who may need to request light duty work.